Click here to see how the sample collection process has been modified with COVID-19 safety protocols.

 Athlete Notification

-Athletes notified for testing will be asked to sign a document to acknowledge that they were notified and of their requirement to provide a sample of blood, urine, or both.
+Athletes notified for testing will be asked to sign a document to acknowledge that they were notified and of their requirement to provide a sample of blood, urine, dried blood spot, and/or any other WADA-approved matrices.
 Athletes will also be informed of their rights and responsibilities and should carefully read the statements prior to signing.
 Once athletes are notified of their selection for testing, they must always remain within direct sight of the DCO or chaperone.

 If an athlete is selected to provide a blood sample, a blood collection officer (BCO) will accompany the DCO throughout the blood collection session.
 A BCO is a qualified phlebotomist who will perform the actual blood collection and could be dressed in scrubs, a lab coat, or other professional attire.
 The DCO will process the blood collection session.
 In some cases, the DCO may also act as the BCO.
 If the DCO is also a BCO, they will have the required certification and can provide a credential if requested.